Haloegen/US_Census/README.md

 So the main goal of this project is to design an api, that can write to an sql server and also query the data using pyton methodology.
-Later on I will use react, and bootstrap to display the data on the website and use search functionality to allow users to show the data.